elephantscale/es-training-new/solr/slides/Relevance.md

   * Are these the same:

     - solr
-       - content:solr (hint: “content” is default field)
+       - content:solr (hint: "content" is default field)

 Notes: